k2view-academy/K2View-Academy/articles/39_discovery_catalog/01_discovery_overview.md

 Data Discovery is a process that can help companies to cope with the above-mentioned problems.
 Its purpose is to:

-* Keep up with the ongoing changes and adapt quickly to them.
+* keep pace with the ongoing changes and adapt to them quickly.
 * Uncover and investigate hidden but potentially useful insights in data.
 * Find and flag sensitive information, enabling a better protection of it.